-The EMLMR Delay subfield indicates the minimum padding duration required for a non-AP MLD for EMLMR link switch when operating in EMLMR mode (see 35.3.18 (Enhanced multi-link multi-radio oper- ation)).
-When the EMLMR Delay subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the EMLMR Delay subfield is set as defined in Table 9-401g (Encoding of the EMLMR Delay sub- field).
-When the EMLMR Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Delay subfield is reserved.
+The EMLMR Transition Delay subfield indicates the minimum delay required by a non-AP MLD to switch from exchanging frames on one of the EMLMR link to the listening operation on the EMLMR links when operating in EMLMR mode (see 35.3.18 (Enhanced multi-link multi-radio oper- ation)).
+When the EMLMR Transition Delay subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the EMLMR Transition Delay subfield is set as defined in Table 9-401g (Encoding of the EMLMR Transition Delay sub- field).
+When the EMLMR Transition Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Delay subfield is reserved.

-Table 9-401g—Encoding of the EMLMR Delay subfield
+Table 9-401g—Encoding of the EMLMR Transition Delay subfield